Thomas Thellusson Carter: Ministry

-Carter was ordained a deacon on 21 October 1832 by Thomas Burgess, Bishop of Salisbury.
+Carter was made a deacon on 21 October 1832 by Thomas Burgess, Bishop of Salisbury.
 He served his first curacy at St Mary, Reading, where Henry Hart Milman was then vicar.
 Carter was ordained a priest by John Kaye, Bishop of Lincoln, on 22 December 1833 and went to serve as his father's curate, who was then vicar of Burnham, Buckinghamshire.

 Carter was married in 1835.
 Through his wife, he first came into contact with the Tractarian movement, since Richard Hurrell Froude was a family friend.
 In 1838 he was appointed rector of Piddlehinton (near Dorchester).
 This proved to be an unhappy appointment and his health suffered.
 From 1842, he took a period of leave back at Burnham to recover and in 1844 was appointed rector of Clewer (near Windsor).

 Here he soon restored the parish church, with the aid of his friend, an architect, Henry Woodyer.
 Carter also set up two mission churches within the parish, and set out to assist the poor of the parish, establishing a benefit society, a temperance society and converting part of the glebe to allotments.
 Within the large parish, a particularly poor area was the slum of Clewer Fields, which contained two army barracks and a swiftly changing population of railway navvies, which served to worsen the general problems of drink, prostitution and poverty.